orchidsoftware/.github/profile/README.md

 ## Hi, it's great to see you! 👋

 We're developing **Orchid** here.
-It's a free package for the laravel framework that enables code-driven, rapid application development of back-office applications, admin/user panels, and dashboards.
+It's a free package for the Laravel framework that enables code-driven, rapid application development of back-office applications, admin/user panels, and dashboards.
 Check out [orchid.software](https://orchid.software/) for full details.

 ## Quick Start Guide